PurdueElectricRacing/firmware/README.md

   - `/cmake` - CMake helper files for compiling common modules
   - `/common` - Common firmware modules shared across the codebase
-  - `/source` - Firmware comonents for descrete MCUs
+  - `/source` - Firmware source code for specific MCUs on the car
   - `/output` - Generated output files from compiling
   - `/build` - CMake work directory (if CMake gives you errors, some can be solved by deleting this directory and trying again)
    - `/.circleci` - Automated cloud build process configuration